FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Problem Formulation and Motivation

 where, $W \in \mathbb{R}^{r \times d}$ is a low-rank projection matrix with $d$ as the representation dimension and $r$ as the subspace intervention dimension, $R\in \mathbb{R}^{r \times d}$ is a low-rank projection matrix with orthonormal rows, and $b \in \mathbb{R}^r$, with $r \ll d$.
 This structure, inspired by Distributed Interchange Intervention (DII)~\cite{geiger2024finding}, enables semantically grounded, low-rank adaptation suitable for scalable and privacy-preserving FL.
-Despite its efficiency, applying LoReFT in FL raises several non-trivial challenges: LoReFT modifies internal representations that are sensitive to client-specific data distributions.
-Aggregating these interventions naïvely using FedAvg can cause semantic interference or collapse.
-Without global synchronization, low-rank updates may evolve in divergent directions, especially when tasks are dissimilar.
-Applying shared LoReFT interventions across clients risks overfitting to shared patterns while ignoring local semantics.
-Considering all these challenges, the major research question is:\\ \textit{Can representation-level adaptation via LoReFT achieve personalization and stability in federated environments without collapsing under task and data heterogeneity?}\\ FedReFT uses All-But-Me(ABM) aggregation to robustly combine intervention parameters while preserving personalization in heterogeneous FL. \textbf{Challenge 2: Federated Fine-Tuning under Task Heterogeneity}: A central motivation of our work is to address task heterogeneity in real-world FL, where clients perform fundamentally different tasks rather than optimizing a shared objective.
-For example, clients may work on distinct reasoning tasks within natural language QA that demand different semantic skills.
+Despite its efficiency, applying LoReFT in FL raises several non-trivial challenges: (i) LoReFT modifies internal representations that are sensitive to client-specific data distributions.
+Aggregating these interventions naïvely using FedAvg can cause semantic interference or collapse. (ii) Without global synchronization, low-rank updates may evolve in divergent directions, especially when tasks are dissimilar. (iii) Applying shared LoReFT interventions across clients risks overfitting to shared patterns while ignoring local semantics.
+Considering all these challenges, the major research question is:\\ \textit{Can representation-level adaptation via LoReFT achieve personalization and stability in federated environments without collapsing under task and data heterogeneity?}\\ FedReFT uses All-But-Me(ABM) aggregation to robustly combine intervention parameters while preserving personalization in heterogeneous FL. \textbf{Challenge 2: Federated Fine-Tuning under Task Heterogeneity (RQ1 \& RQ2)}: A central motivation of our work is to address task heterogeneity in real-world FL, where clients perform fundamentally different tasks rather than optimizing a shared objective.
+For example, clients may work on distinct reasoning tasks within natural language question answering that demand different semantic skills.
 While centralized fine-tuning has proven effective for such tasks, it assumes access to all data, which is unrealistic in decentralized settings.
 In FL, each client sees only a local, task-specific subset of the broader reasoning space, leading to highly heterogeneous training distributions, a common challenge in multi-department or cross-domain deployments.
-This raises the question:
+This raises the question: \textit{How can we learn a global representation that generalizes across tasks when each client trains only on a fragment of the broader task distribution?} Standard methods like FedAvg~\cite{mcmahan2017communication} struggle in this regime, as they average semantically misaligned updates, often resulting in degraded performance or collapsed representations.
+Formally, let each client $i$ have a dataset $\mathcal{T}_i = \{X_i, Y_i\}$ and optimize a personalized model $\boldsymbol{\theta}_i$ by solving: